gem/oq-engine/doc/engine/Architecture.md

 same as testability: it is essential to have a suite of tests checking that the calculators are providing the expected outputs against a set of predefined inputs.
-With respect to OpenQuake Engine 1.0 we have at least tripled the number of scientific tests, testing a lot more corner cases and a lot more functionalities.
+With respect to OpenQuake Engine 1.0 we have at least tripled the number of scientific tests.
+We are testing a lot more corner cases and a lot more functionalities.
 On the other hand several programming unit tests have been removed: they were testing implementations details of an implementation that has been removed and